AlexYu01/holbertonschool-low_level_programming/0x0D-structures_typedef/README.md

 Compiled with `gcc 4.8.4`, with `-Wall -Werror -Wextra -pedantic` flags.

-**Focus**: The project teaches about memory allocation on the heap through usage of the function `malloc`, along with the `free` function to deallocate memory.
+**Focus**: The project teaches what structures are, how to make one, and how to use one.
+Also teaches about the usages of typedef.

 **Tasks and their expected outputs**:
 - 0 - Define a new type struct dog with the following elements: